-- Internal NCR 53C825 SCSI (ncr) controller.
-This is built into the Power Hawk or PowerStack II/III CPU board OR VME Interface Adapter (VIA), PN 1580009.
-Minimum Rev is -1. - At least one supported SCSI disk drive for system files and swap space. - At least one supported SCSI CD-ROM or tape device for software installation and updates.
-(Tape device required for backup/restore capability.)
+- Integral NCR 53C825 SCSI controller located on the PowerMAXION processor boards. - VME Interface Adapter (VIA), PN 1580009.
+Minimum Rev is -1. - At least one supported SCSI disk drive for system files and swap space. - At least one supported SCSI tape device for software installation and updates.

 3.2.4.
-Disk/CD-ROM/Tape Drives
+Disk/Tape Drives

-As stated above, each system must have a system disk and CD-ROM/tape drive.
+As stated above, each system must have a system disk and tape drive.
 The smallest disk drive supported for the installation disk (that contains the PowerMAX OS executable) is 2GB.